GLMF Piano Competition: Thursday, January 28

 - Will I be auditioning for the concert performance?
 No, everyone will participate in the concert piano ensembles.
 We have 2 people per part (in some cases, a college student will be playing the part as well).

 - How will we all be able to play in the concert?
-In the concert area (the gym), we have two grands, and we move in two uprights.
+In the concert area (the gym), we have one grand, and we move in three uprights.
 We will do one performance of each piece (8-12 performers per piece).

 - What if I cannot learn a certain section of my part?
 Please remember that there will be two people per part.
 Chances are, the other person WILL be able to play the section you cannot.
 We would prefer that you either “rest” during measures that are too difficult for you, or just play one hand for the sections you are unable to master by the festival.